Eastern Shore Pipeline

-The Eastern Shore Pipeline, part of the Del-Mar Energy Pathway Project, is a proposed fracked natural gas pipeline to be installed on the Eastern Shore of Maryland as an expansion of existing pipeline infrastructure on the Delmarva Peninsula.
-The project is planned for completion in late 2021.
+The Eastern Shore Pipeline, part of the Del-Mar Energy Pathway Project, is a fracked natural gas pipeline on the Eastern Shore of Maryland as an expansion of existing pipeline infrastructure on the Delmarva Peninsula.
+The project was completed in September 2021.

 Overview

-The proposed pipeline expansion would extend further into Wicomico County and into Somerset County, passing through Salisbury, Maryland to reach the termini at University of Maryland Eastern Shore and Eastern Correctional Institution.
-Somerset is one of three counties in Maryland that does not have access to natural gas.
+The pipeline expansion extends further into Wicomico County and into Somerset County, passing through Salisbury, Maryland to reach the termini at University of Maryland Eastern Shore and Eastern Correctional Institution.
+Somerset was one of three counties in Maryland that did not have access to natural gas.
 Maryland officials also stated that the pipeline could be expanded south into the Eastern Shore of Virginia.
 While Maryland has banned the process of fracking statewide, the state allows pipelines carrying fracked natural gas to be built.
 In 2018, the Maryland Public Service Commission approved $100 million in spending on fracked natural gas infrastructure.